aws-samples/sample-aws-modernization-with-coder/content/1_introduction/12_AboutCoderWorkshop.md

 Let's begin by setting up your Coder platform on AWS and experiencing firsthand how Cloud Development Environments can transform your development workflows.

-{{% notice tip %}}
-💡 **Pro Tip**: This workshop showcases patterns used by leading technology companies to scale their development teams efficiently while maintaining security and compliance standards.
+::alert[💡 **Pro Tip**: This workshop showcases patterns used by leading technology companies to scale their development teams efficiently while maintaining security and compliance standards.]{type="info"}
-{{% /notice %}}